Cordiner History, Family Crest & Coats of Arms

 In some cases an English local name, also a form of Cardon.
 The Magni Rotuli Scaccarii Normanniae notes Ralph, Richard, Robert, Paganus Cardon, or Cardun, were of Normandy, 1180-95.

 Early Origins of the Cordiner family

-as Lords of the Manor.
-Robert Corduan held a family seat in that shire in 1221.
-After the Battle of Hastings in 1066, William, Duke of Normandy
+Later some of the family were found in Worcestershire as Robert Corduan held a family seat in that shire in 1221.

 Cordiner Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Cordiner are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Cordiner include Cordon, Cordin, Corden, Cordwin, Cording, Cordwane, Cordwaner, Cordiner, Cordwent, Cordner, Cordiner, Cordwiner, Cordwinner, Cordwainer and many more.

 Early Notables of the Cordiner family (pre 1700)